Historical Documentation: A Flawed but Necessary Tool

 It is for the above complexities that the Conestoga-Susquehannock Tribe is not in the business of telling someone that they are not American Indian.
 In most cases, our tribe doesn’t even have the resources to declare that with 100% certainty because a modern-day applicant will have hundreds of ancestors to research.
 When someone submits their enrollment application, we will only ever determine whether or not the ancestor they claim as Susquehannock meets our enrollment criteria.
 We understand that our enrollment criteria does not include everyone who believes that they are Conestoga-Susquehannock but we ask those who believe they have undocumented ancestry to respect our policies and enrollment standards.
 These standards for enrollment were not concocted to exclude or accuse anyone of being dishonest, they were thoughtfully created to protect the interests of the entire tribe.
 While it may seem unfair to some, putting the needs of the community over the needs of the individual is a foundational value we encourage all those who believe they are of Conestoga-Susquehannock heritage to embrace.

 Though historical records are indeed a flawed tool, often rife with bias to erase evidence of Native Americans, the Conestoga-Susquehannock Tribe still considers them to be an essential grounding mechanism for determining enrollment eligibility.
 After 400 years of contact, intermarrying, violence, and repression, there are countless stories of Native American ancestors with no clear evidence to support them.
 Some of those stories are likely true, but most are likely not, and without the grounding mechanism of historical documentation, the committee cannot make objective and consistent enrollment decisions.
-The Conestoga-Susquehannock tribe cannot and will not make any exception for the requirement that every tribal member show historically documented evidence to support their claim of being Indigenous to the Susquehanna.
+The Conestoga-Susquehannock tribe cannot and will not make any exception for the requirement that every tribal member show historically documented evidence to support their claim of being part of our community.
 This requirement protects the interests of the entire tribe, and enables us to be effective conservationists of our culture.